The Best Designs Come From One Prompt

 Where this generalizes

 The technique isn't about UI.
-It's about anything where the highest-probability answer is the boring one.
+It's about anything where the highest-probability answer is the boring one and you want the model's better work.

 What bundling isn't